 If you need to eat before your appointment, but find it uncomfortable, choose softer foods that don’t need much chewing, like soup, oatmeal, and scrambled eggs, and avoid biting down on hard surfaces.

 At The Fort Collins Dentist, we have used bonding to repair many chipped teeth.
-People from North Laramie, Cheyenne, Greeley, and South Berthoud come to our office for cosmetic and restorative dentistry.
+People from Loveland, Timnath, Wellington, and Windsor come to our office for cosmetic and restorative dentistry.
 Request an appointment today!